mantidproject/mantid/docs/source/release/v6.11.0/inelastic.rst

 - When the ADS is cleared of workspaces that are used to run fits on an open :ref:`QENS Fitting interface <interface-inelastic-qens-fitting>`, a warning message now pops up when clicking on the `Run` button.
 - Fixed a bug in the Monte Carlo error calculation on the I(Q, t) tab of the :ref:`Data Processor Interface <interface-inelastic-data-processor>` where the first bin had an error of zero.
 - The :ref:`Elwin Tab <elwin>` of the :ref:`Data Processor Interface <interface-inelastic-data-processor>` now supports loading data unrestricted by suffix if the option is selected from ``Settings``.
-- The :ref:`Elwin interface <elwin>` now allows to see the Spectrum number 0 on the widget plot of the selected preview workspace.
+- On :ref:`Elwin interface <elwin>`, it is now possible to see the spectrum number 0 on the widget plot of the selected preview workspace.
+  Changing the preview spectrum above the plot widget combo box now plots the correct spectrum for the selected index.
 - The :ref:`Elwin interface <elwin>` now plots the correct spectrum for the selected index when changing the preview spectrum above the plot widget combo box.
 - The :ref:`Moments<inelastic-moments>` tab of the :ref:`Data Processor <interface-inelastic-data-processor>` interface now have responsive sliders to changes in ``Emin`` and ``EMax`` properties when changed from the property browser.
 - The :ref:`Inelastic Bayes fitting <interface-inelastic-bayes-fitting>` interface now correctly calculates EISF errors on the Quasi tab.